Clerk Authentication

 useIsAuthenticated(); if (const isAuthenticated: boolean

-isAuthenticated) { return <JSX.IntrinsicElements.button: React.DetailedHTMLProps<React.ButtonHTMLAttributes<HTMLButtonElement>, HTMLButtonElement>
+isAuthenticated) { return <React.JSX.IntrinsicElements.button: React.DetailedHTMLProps<React.ButtonHTMLAttributes<HTMLButtonElement>, HTMLButtonElement>

 buttonReact.DOMAttributes<HTMLButtonElement>.onClick?: React.MouseEventHandler<HTMLButtonElement> | undefined